giampaolo/psutil/docs/api.rst

   .. note::

     the way this class is bound to a process is via its **PID**.
-    That means that if the process terminates and the OS reuses its PID you may inadvertently end up interacting with another process.
+    That means that if the process terminates, and the OS reuses its PID, you may inadvertently end up interacting with another process.
 To prevent this problem you can use :meth:`is_running` first.
     Some methods (e.g. setters and signal-related methods) perform an additional check based on PID + creation time and will raise